Replace a Single Missing Tooth with a Dental Implant or Bridge

 Single Tooth Implants vs Dental Bridges

-Advantages of Tooth Implants
+Advantages of Single Tooth Implants

 Advantages of Dental Bridges

-If you have an issue with any part of your Bridge, a repair may mean you must replace the whole Bridge.
-In some cases, a cavity or complication on one of the Bridge teeth may only be remedied by removing the current Bridge and the affected tooth and replacing it with a new and larger Bridge.
+If you have an issue with any part of your bridge, a repair may mean you must replace the whole bridge.
+In some cases, a cavity or complication on one of the bridge teeth may only be remedied by removing the current bridge and the affected tooth and replacing it with a new and larger bridge.

 Ross Dental Services in Southeastern Wisconsin

-Ross Dental in New Berlin and Waukesha serves patients from locations throughout southeastern Wisconsin, including Milwaukee, Brookfield, West Allis, Muskego, Pewaukee, Greenfield, Hales Corners, Franklin, Elm Grove, Mukwonago, Big Bend, North Prairie and Wales.
+Ross Dental in New Berlin and Waukesha serves patients from locations throughout southeastern Wisconsin, including Milwaukee, Brookfield, West Allis, Wauwatosa, Muskego, Pewaukee, Greenfield, Hales Corners, Franklin, Elm Grove, Mukwonago, Big Bend, North Prairie and Wales.